Ramchandra Dattatreya Ranade: Philosophy

-According to Shri Gurudev Ramchandra Dattatray Ranade, the three main approaches in arriving at the solution to the problem of the Ultimate Reality have traditionally been the theological, the cosmological and the psychological approaches.
+According to Shri Gurudev Ramchandra Dattatrey Ranade, the three main approaches in arriving at the solution to the problem of the Ultimate Reality have traditionally been the theological, the cosmological and the psychological approaches.
 The cosmological approach involves looking outward, to the world; the psychological approach meaning looking inside or to the Self; and the theological approach is looking upward or to God.
 Descartes takes the first and starts with the argument that the Self is the primary reality, self-consciousness the primary fact of existence, and introspection the start of the real philosophical process.
 According to him, we can arrive at the conception of God only through the Self because it is God who is the cause of the Self and thus, we should regard God as more perfect than the Self.
 Spinoza on the other hand, believed that God is the be-all and the end-all of all things, the alpha and the omega of existence.
 From God philosophy starts, and in God philosophy ends.
 The manner of approach of the Upanishadic philosophers to the problem of ultimate reality was neither the Cartesian nor Spinozistic.
 The Upanishadic philosophers regarded the Self as the ultimate existence and subordinated the world and God to the Self.
 The Self to them, is more real than either the world or God.
 It is only ultimately that they identify the Self with God, and thus bridge over the gulf that exists between the theological and psychological approaches to reality.
 They take the cosmological approach to start with, but they find that this cannot give them the solution of the ultimate reality.
 So, Upanishadic thinkers go back and start over by taking the psychological approach and here again, they cannot find the solution to the ultimate reality.
 They therefore perform yet another experiment by taking the theological approach.
 They find that this too is lacking in finding the solution.
 They give yet another try to the psychological approach, and come up with the solution to the problem of the ultimate reality.
 Thus, the Upanishadic thinkers follow a cosmo-theo-psychological approach.
 A study of the mukhya Upanishads shows that the Upanishadic thinkers progressively build on each other's ideas.
 They go back and forth and refute improbable approaches before arriving at the solution of the ultimate reality.